scopedog/chat_ai/README.md

 python3 simple_gpt_ai.py
 ```

-You can then ask questions like: "List all male cats in my house."
+Brief information on my cats is given as context, and you can then ask questions like: "List all male cats in my house."
 The program will analyze the provided context and attempt to answer your question.

 You can specify files and/or URLs as sources: